yeyushengfan258/We10XOS-kde/README.md

-## Harmony KDE Theme
+## Win10XOS-Concept KDE Theme

-Harmony kde is a light clean theme for KDE Plasma desktop.
+Win10XOS-Concept kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: